nhedger/setup-exoscale/README.md

 # Setup Exoscale CLI in GitHub Actions

-This action provides a **cross-platform** interface for setting up the [Exoscale CLI](https://github.com/exoscale/cli) in Github Actions.
+This action provides a **cross-platform** interface for setting up the [Exoscale CLI](https://github.com/exoscale/cli) in GitHub Actions.

 ## Inputs